AnotherKamila/tasksched/README.md

 This is meant to run "locally", i.e. it does not attempt to deal with authentication, taskserver, or anything.
 The server must be able to call the `task` CLI with your setup.
 Therefore, run it as your user, either locally, or on a server where you have set up task synchronization (behind HTTP auth or something).

-It does not communicate with taskserver as AFAIK there is no standardized HTTP API (let me know if I am wrong).
+It does not use taskserver as AFAIK there is no standardized HTTP API (let me know if I am wrong).
 Instead, the included small server translates HTTP calls to calls to the `task` CLI.

 # How to use